The difference between an amateur and a professional web developer

 These tools, however, bypass the best-practice standards that are required to have a credible and competitive commercial website, according to Google.
 This can be a technological pitfall for business owners that are aiming for digital growth.

 What can seem like a great professionally built website in your eyes may not necessarily be viewed in the same light by Google.

 Meet the judges

-The following online tools are used to evaluate a web page’s:
+The following online tools are used to evaluate a web page:

-As at 14 Sept 22 the Wikipedia definition is: Accessibility is the design of products, devices, services, vehicles, or environments so as to be usable by people with disabilities.
+As of 14 Sept 22, the Wikipedia definition is: Accessibility is the design of products, devices, services, vehicles, or environments so as to be usable by people with disabilities.
 The concept of accessible design and practice of accessible development ensures both "direct access" (i.e. unassisted) and "indirect access" meaning compatibility with a person's assistive technology (for example, computer screen readers).

 Developing websites to start meeting the standards of accessibility, with minimal page load times (page speed) requires additional development resources.
 The payoff is that Google favourably views webpages that meet this criteria, and rewards them with higher ranking in their search engine.

 Disclaimer: I am by no means claiming that my website meets these standards.
 At the time of writing, I have not decided on a final template design for my website.
-My particular digital strategy involves starting out by ageing domain: clintneilsen.com, then producing an amount of blog posts as a website foundation.
-Then optimising with templates designs and service webpage content.
+My particular digital strategy involves starting out with the ageing domain: clintneilsen.com, and then producing a number of blog posts as a website foundation.
+Then optimising with template designs and service webpage content.